luke-john/use-figma-plugin-api-from-deno/README.md

 Demo gifs.

+**Demo One.**

-**Demo One.** Inserting into the current page and returning some data from the page back to deno.
+Inserting into the current page, updating the current page name with some data from deno and returning some data from the figma page back to deno.

 <img alt="gif showing the tool inserting rectangles into the current figma page and then getting all the text content and logging it in deno" src='docs/example.gif' />

 **Demo two.** Showing how you can use the [debugger](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/debugger) statement to inspect the script inside figma.

 <img alt="gif showing how you can use the debugger to inspect the script inside figma" src='docs/example-debugger.gif' />

 ## Installation instructions